VIDIUN/server/plugins/event_notification/providers/http/README.md

  - **Fields** - Sends all content parameters as POST fields.
  The text may contain place holders to the content parameter.
  For example, to use content parameter `entry_id` use `{entry_id}` in the text.
- - **API Object** - Sends a single field called `data` with serialized [KalturaHttpNotification](http://www.kaltura.com/api_v3/testmeDoc/?object=KalturaHttpNotification) object.
+ - **API Object** - Sends a single field called `data` with serialized [VidiunHttpNotification](http://www.vidiun.com/api_v3/testmeDoc/?object=VidiunHttpNotification) object.
  Make sure that you choose the object type that matches the object that triggers the event.
  The serialized data could be formatted to the following formats:
      - PHP - compatible with PHP5 client library only.
      - JSON -compatible with javascript.
-     - XML - compatible with all Kaltura client libraries except for PHP5.
+     - XML - compatible with all Vidiun client libraries except for PHP5.

  **Note:** *PHP 5.3* and *PHP Zend Framework* client libraries use the XML format.